20 dead, 26 wounded in El Paso shooting; suspect in custody

 Authorities have secured the shopping center and don't feel there's a threat to the public or that there are other shooters.
 Earlier reports of additional shooting locations were false.

-Del Sol Medical Center officials said the patients they received ranged in age from 35 to 82.

-The White House said that President Donald Trump has been briefed on the situation.
-The president tweeted about the "terrible shootings" and said he had talked to the governor and pledged total support from the federal government.
+President Donald Trump has tweeted multiple times about the shooting, with the latest reading "Today’s shooting in El Paso, Texas was not only tragic, it was an act of cowardice.
+I know that I stand with everyone in this Country to condemn today’s hateful act.
+There are no reasons or excuses that will ever justify killing innocent people....

-In an earlier statement, Abbott had called the shooting "a heinous and senseless act of violence, and said the state "will do everything it can to ensure justice is delivered to the perpetrators of this heinous act."
+In an earlier statement, Abbott had called the shooting "a heinous and senseless act of violence, and said the state "will do everything it can to ensure justice is delivered to the perpetrators."

 RELATED: 'Heinous and senseless act of violence' | Gov. Abbott, politicians respond to El Paso shooting